CoderDojoSI/course/tasks/tasks/TDD_koans.md

 Ruby
 ----

-You can also test/expand your knowledge of Ruby with [Ruby koans](http://rubykoans.com).
+You can also test/expand your knowledge of Ruby with [Ruby koans](http://rubykoans.com) (like Python koans above, just a little uglier).